caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 **Min/Max Replicas**: Min/max number of replicas for your ensembler.
 Scaling of the ensembler based on traffic volume will be automatically done for you.

 ## Pyfunc Ensembler
-Turing will deploy a pre-deployed pyfunc ensembler (refer to [the samples](https://github.com/gojek/turing/tree/main/sdk/samples) in the SDK section for more information on how to deploy one) as a containerised web service.
+Turing will deploy a previously registered pyfunc ensembler (refer to [the samples](https://github.com/gojek/turing/tree/main/sdk/samples) in the SDK section for more information on how to deploy one) as a containerised web service.